Searchers find third body buried by Idaho avalanche

 That prompted searchers to resume their hunt on Wednesday and Thursday.

-Shoshone County Sheriff Mike Gunderson told KHQ-TV that a third body buried under the avalanche was located Thursday by searchers in a helicopter.
-But that body has not yet been identified and authorities are not sure it is the person who was reported missing on Wednesday, Gunderson said.
+Shoshone County Sheriff Mike Gunderson told KHQ-TV that a third body buried under the avalanche was found Thursday by searchers in a helicopter and identified as the person reported missing on Wednesday.
 He said there were no other reports of missing persons on the mountain.

 During the winter of 2018-19, 25 people died in avalanches in the United States, The Spokesman-Review newspaper reported.
 People who are buried in snow for more than 30 minutes have a lower chance of survival than those rescued more quickly, the newspaper said.